 Rendorn’s conservative orders still would have led to disaster in the name of realism.
-However Maric, Loghain and his own daughter Rowan imposed more daring and cunning approaches in the heat in the battle.
+However Maric, Loghain and his own daughter Rowan imposed more daring and cunning approaches in the heat of the battle.
 Though the rebels lost half their number and precious resources, they still fared better than hoped.

 Thanks to Loghain’s ruse, the rebels evaded the forces chasing them and resumed operating in central Ferelden.

 The usurper had spread the news of the Rebel Queen’s death far and wide.
-The rebel leaders split up to gather support and convince selected nobles the rebellion was still viable.
+The rebel leaders split up to gather support and convince selected nobles that the rebellion was still viable.

 Rowan and Loghain tried to secure new allies, though that resulted in treacherous attempts at capture.
 And Maric and Enchanter Wilhelm visited more reliable parties to raise support.
 Trouble did happen, but the golem ended it.

 Their main ally was the plunder-grade taxation from the occupier.
 Volunteers thus kept joining the rebels.
 Then the Arl of Amarathine defected to the rebels, as the Arl of Redcliffe had years before.

 By the end of the winter, the rebels again had the manpower to harass the usurper in carefully selected battles.
 Maric tended to lead from the front, unless Arl Rendorn or Lady Rowan forced him not to.